arhohuttunen/starter-academic/content/post/test-readability/index.md

 ## :white_check_mark: Summary

-Test readability is the sum of various activities:
+Test readability has a big impact on the maintainability of the tests.
+There are a few good practices that make tests easier to read.

-- Testing behaviour, not the implementation
+We should always **test behaviour, and not the implementation**.
+Naming tests accordingly documents the behaviour.

-- Using standard structure to easily find the behaviour and the expectations
+We should **use standard structure** to easily find the behaviour and the expectations.

-- Naming literals and variables to describe intent
+Test should **provide just enough information** to understand them.
+Too much or too little information can make test obscure.

-- Using patterns like the Test Data Builder to provide just enough information
+Revealing intent by self-describing names makes the code more understandable.
+It's good to **focus on what behaviour is being tested, not how it's tested**.

 You can find the example code for this article on [GitHub](https://github.com/arhohuttunen/write-better-tests/tree/main/test-readability).